akunna1/akunna1/README.md

 #### What I Do

-I design and develop full-stack applications that seamlessly integrate GIS and data science, with a strong emphasis on performance and scalability.
-My GIS work includes crafting dynamic, interactive maps, conducting spatial data analysis, and building location-based services.
-I’m driven by a passion for continuous learning and excited to tackle new challenges to expand my expertise.
+I’m a developer passionate about integrating GIS and data science into web and mobile apps.
+I build full-stack applications focused on performance, scalability, and innovative solutions, including mental well-being projects.
+My GIS work features interactive maps, spatial analysis, and location-based services.
+I'm always eager to learn, and I embrace new challenges.

 #### Projects